linqiu0-0/DubLease/DeveloperGuide.md

 Now, you should get logs from both the express server/backend and the webpack-dev-server that serves the frontend.

 If you have any docker errors, please launch the frontend and backend services separately and follow the rest tutorial.
-To do this, open a terminal, navigate to `/client`, and run `npm install && npm start`.
-Then, navigate to `/server` with a new terminal and run `npm install && npm start`.

 # Frontend
 DubLease frontend uses the React framework with javascript.